 Large groups will be kept apart, meaning that we will avoid large gatherings such as Phase and Whole School Assemblies.
-One or 2 year groups will meet in the small hall daily for Assembly according to the numbers and two year groups in the large hall, with plenty of space between the two year groups.
+One year group will meet in the small hall daily for Assembly and two year groups in the large hall, with plenty of space between the two year groups.
+Shared Assemblies/ shows with parents and visitors will not take place unless restrictions are reduced.